-Srimangal in Moulvibazar, called as the tea capital of Bangladesh, is the main center of tea area commonly known as Surma Valley.
+Srimangal in Moulvibazar, called the tea capital of Bangladesh, is the main center of tea area commonly known as Surma Valley.
 Greater Sylhet, the tea granary of Bangladesh, has 133 tea estates.
-Besides quality tea is also grown 23 tea estates in Chittagong and Chittagong Hill Tracts known as Halda Valley of Country's famous tea growing areas.
-Tea cultivation has also started in 2000 in 16 tea estates in Panchagarh, the northern district of the country.
+Besides, quality tea is also grown in 23 tea estates in Chittagong and Chittagong Hill Tracts known as Halda Valley of the country's famous tea growing areas.
+Tea cultivation was also started in 16 tea estates in 2000 in Panchagarh, the northern district of the country.

-Though tea industry suffered a serious setback in 1971 but Bangladesh could succeed in reversing with the help of the government, foreign assistance and hard work of planters.
-Per ha yield has increased from 500 Kg per ha then to over 1240 Kg per ha today.
+The tea industry suffered a serious setback in 1971 but Bangladesh could overcome it with help of the government, foreign assistance and hard work of planters.
+Per ha yield has increased from 500 Kg per ha then to over 1245 Kg per ha today.
 The country is planning to increase its production to an average of over 1500 Kg per ha in a few years time.
 Bangladesh Tea Board has undertaken measures to improve the quality of tea by extending the area with new varieties of hybrid clones, modernizing factories and improving infrastructure.
 The annual production of tea is now 59.13 million Kg of made tea (2011).
 Investment in Bangladesh tea is very low compared to national investment.
-The growths of turnover and investment in tea have been shown in figure-3.
-While the turnover is increasing in tea, the investment is decreasing in Bangladesh tea.
+As can be seen in figure-3, the turnover in tea is increasing while the investment is decreasing.

 1.4.
-Investment Scenario at Bangladesh Tea in comparison with overall Investment in Bangladesh

-In broad sense, three kinds of investments are made in tea such as field, factory and human resources development activities.
-In literal sense, there was no significant investment in tea just after the Independence, 1971.
-Later on massive investment project named Bangladesh Tea Rehabilitation Project (BTRP) with Tk.1424.78 million was implemented during 1980-1981 to 1991-1992.
+Investment Scenario at Bangladesh Tea in Comparison with Overall Investment in Bangladesh significant investment in tea just after the Independence in 1971.
+Later on a massive investment project named Bangladesh Tea Rehabilitation Project (BTRP) with Tk.1424.78 million was implemented during 1980-1981 to 1991-1992.
 But after the termination of the BTRP there was no significant investment in tea until 1999-2000.
-In 1999 GOB with the help of EC introduced a Revolving Fund with an amount of Tk.250 million.
-The fund has been being spent since 1999-2000 to 2003-2004 for the development of field, factory and labour welfare (housing, sanitation and water supply) of tea estates.
-The GOB also introduced a Special Fund for Tk.450 million for the years 2001-02, 2002-03 and 2003-04.
-The fund has been being spent for capital investment in tea.
+In 1999 Government of Bangladesh (GoB) with the help of European Commission (EC) introduced a Revolving Fund with an amount of Tk.250 million.
+The fund was spent between 1999-2000 and 2003-2004 for the development of field, factory and labour welfare (housing, sanitation and water supply) in tea estates.
+The GoB also introduced a Special Fund of Tk.450 million for the years 2001-02, 2002-03 and 2003-04.
+The fund was spent for capital investment in tea.
 However, the rate of capital absorption by the tea estates is low compared to national investment in Bangladesh.
 The national investment as percentage of GDP ranges from 12.03 to 25.55 in the country.
-But the investment as percentage of total revenue earned by tea all estates ranges from 0.12 to 14.15.
-Further the investment as percentage of GDP is 24.20 in 2008-2009; whereas investment as percentage of total revenue earned by tea estates is 1.51.
+But the investment as percentage of total revenue earned by all tea estates ranges from 0.12 to 14.15.
+Further, the investment as percentage of GDP was 24.20 in 2008-2009; whereas investment as percentage of total revenue earned by tea estates was only 1.51.
 This implies that the rate of growth of investment in tea sector is very low compared to aggregate investment in Bangladesh Economy.